Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">11/2/2024</td>
+<td align="center">11/3/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUMN24V/the-demon-lord-and-his-vassals">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G2XUNXQJP/meeting-the-traveler">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Veltol learns of his former vassal Marcus’s betrayal firsthand.
-Meanwhile, Machina shows Veltol around the<br>city.
-While Veltol struggles to adapt to the completely altered world of the future, Machina<br>introduces him to someone.</p>
+<p align="center">Workshop Manager Io announces a game in which all participants will compete for a spot<br>on the floating ship.
+As each team prepares for the start of the game, Viole<br>rescues a Traveller being chased by a security robot in a back alley.</p>
 </td>
 </tr>
 </table>